 I am a Senior Lecturer in the Department of Computer Science and Director of the Johns Hopkins Gaming Lab.
 I am also the faculty advisor for the Amnesty International and eSports Association student groups.

-Despite my diverse interests in computer science, I am probably best thought of as a systems person these days: I like to work where “ugly” hardware meets “uglier” software to produce efficient, reliable, and secure systems for users.
-And making things “prettier” in the process doesn’t hurt either.
+Despite my diverse interests in computer science, I am probably best thought of as a systems person these days: I like to work where hardware meets software and where servers meet services to produce efficient, reliable, and secure systems for users.

 If you really want to know more, feel free to check out my LinkedIn profile, my RateMyProfessor ratings, or my infrequently updated blog.
 Or you could browse my github and bitbucket profiles?
 I also have a brief ABET-style CV and a full academic CV to bore you with.